 Methamphetamine is a stimulant drug that has many street names, including crystal meth and ice.
 It’s often trafficked illegally in the United States but can also be legally prescribed by doctors to treat ADHD if needed.
-If you suspect someone close to you has been using meth or other drugs, here are seven signs they may be addicted.

 Symptoms and Warning Signs of Methamphetamine Abuse